JanMiksovsky/emojese/ReadMe.md

 Other goals:

 1. Consider hypothetical additions to the Unicode emoji set to better express [very common words without obvious emoji](docs/Challenges.md).
-2. Explore emoji as a visual language for transmitting complex ideas between parties who do not share a common natural language.
+2. Explore emoji as a written visual language for transmitting complex ideas between parties who do not share a common natural language — a written [international auxiliary language](https://en.m.wikipedia.org/wiki/International_auxiliary_language) that leverages exposure to emoji.
 Example: store posts signage in emoji so a wider range of visitors can understand it.

 # Principles